Sbiswas001/Hackathon/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Stellar Stash Team
+  Made with ❤️ by the Silicon Servents
 </p>

 <p align="center">